 - Annual budget & budget justification

 - Subcontractor’s Indirect Cost (IDC) Rate Agreement (obtained from subcontractor)

-- Completed online W-9 Form (to be filled out by subcontractor.)
+- Completed online W-9 Form (to be filled out by subcontractor in the GMS vendor database.)
 Click here for additional information.

 Requirements for an ICA Request